leonardo-pinto/trybe-exercises/README.md

 My name is Leonardo Pinto and I am a Web Development student at Trybe.

-This repository consist of my projects developed at Trybe.
+This repository consist of my solved exercises during the Trybe course.